dsambrano/good_coding_practices/additional_resources.md

 Still looking for more?!?!
 Here are a few youtube channels and blog posts that I trust and have served as a great resource for a variety of languages and principles:

+One cautionary tale, especially if you have already reviewed a few tutorials.
+DO NOT LOOK FOR MORE!
+You want to avoid tutorial hell at all cost.
+After one, two at the most, tutorials on a topic, just try to do a project with that.
+You will NEVER, and I repeat NEVER, feel confident enough to start by looking/watching/reading tutorials.
+That is not how coding works; its much more like math.
+The only way to improve is to do it; try things out, fail, see what works.
+This is the only way to improve.

+With that out of the way, if you just wanted to see other places to explore new topics/find some cool resources check out these.
+I have personal viewed all of them and can say each are really helpful for different styles/people.

 {% include sidebar.html %}

 ## Python